ruester/gfz-command-line-tool-repository/README.md

-Each process must be wrapped in a docker image to provide fully independent execution of the processes (also in case of some hard coded temporary files) and to manage the dependencies of the programs.
+Each process must be wrapped in a docker image to provide fully independent execution of the processes (also in case of some hard coded temporary files) and to manage the dependencies (programs, libraries, python packages, internal configuration files, ...).

 For each processes a json configuration file must be provided, so that the basic process skeleton - which is the same for all processes -